Weak limit of homeomorphisms in $W^{1,n-1}$: invertibility and lower semicontinuity of energy: Introduction

 We further assume that our homeomorphisms have the same Dirichlet boundary data and that they satisfy the Lusin $\N$ condition, i.e.\ that for every $E\subset\Omega$ with $|E|=0$ we have $|f(E)|=0$.
-Our main result is the following:
+The validity of the $\INV$ condition in the next theorem is from \cite{DHM} but the `Moreover' part is entirely new.